 The house sparrow, Passer domesticus, is one of the most familiar, widespread birds in the world.
-The problem is, house sparrows are also invasive birds that disrupt other bird species.
+The problem is, house sparrows are also invasive birds that disrupt other bird species in many areas.
 Many birders prefer to discourage house sparrows in order to attract a more diverse range of birds in their yard and to protect other species threatened by house sparrows’ aggression.
 Because these birds are not native in North America, it is permissible to use different methods to control house sparrow populations.

 House Sparrow History

 House sparrows are believed to be one of the oldest known birds.
 The house sparrow originated in the Mediterranean region and spread naturally throughout Europe and eastern Asia.
 The birds were imported to North America in the 1850s for nostalgic reasons and to help control insect populations.
-When it was realized that house sparrows do not regularly eat insects outside the nesting season, the birds’ range had spread tremendously, despite belated eradication attempts.
+When it was realized that house sparrows do not regularly eat insects outside the nesting season, the birds’ range had spread tremendously.
 Today, there are an estimated 150 million house sparrows in North America alone, and the species is the one of the most abundant songbirds in the world.

-In addition to being invasive in North America, house sparrows are also unwelcome and considered a problem in Australia, New Zealand, South America, and sub-Saharan Africa.
+In addition to being invasive in North America, house sparrows are also unwelcome and considered a problem in Australia, New Zealand, Hawaii, the Maldives, South America, and sub-Saharan Africa.

 Problems With House Sparrows